invoiceninja/ansible-installer/README.md

 `sudo vim /etc/ansibles/hosts`

-* host file should look like this
+* Host file should look like this
 ```yaml
 [ninja]
 ip_address_or_host_name_here